Here to support you

 If you are a family member or carer, this is likely to be a difficult and painful time for you, as you lose someone you love or have cared for.
 It can be hard to know what to say, how to help or what to do.
 Your Nurse Specialist, doctor and other healthcare professionals are there to help you work through your worries and concerns and to offer you care and support.

 The following downloadable resources have been designed to support you with the dying process and future care planning.

-The following advice falls into four main categories.
+The following advice offers further support for the dying process and falls into four main categories.
 Navigate through the sections below and allow yourself time to process the information.